kaushikMreddy293/FinFluent-DreamAI-Hackathon/README.md

 # 💰 FinFluent - Your AI-Powered Financial Assistant

-FinFluent is an intelligent personal finance management application that combines AI-powered financial advice with comprehensive expense tracking.
-Built with Streamlit and powered by OpenAI, it helps you manage your finances through natural language interactions and intuitive visualizations.
+FinFluent is an intelligent personal finance assistant built using LangChain, OpenAI, and Streamlit.
+It provides users with actionable financial insights via natural language queries.
+It uses Retrieval-Augmented Generation (RAG), a tool-using agent powered by GPT-4, and integrates a Perplexity search fallback for handling questions outside personal finance scope.
+The system is modular, uses LangGraph for agent execution, and includes conversation memory for contextual interaction.
+Built with Streamlit, it helps you manage your finances through natural language interactions and intuitive visualizations

 A Finalist project at the DreamAI hackathon held by Likelion US at the Foundry, Cambridge on June 22nd, 2025.